Overview of asylum claims

 Throughout the interview at the asylum office, the caseworker will be taking notes.
 This is nothing at all to worry about, it is a formality known as an ‘interview record’, which you will have access to after your interview.

 After you have successfully attended your asylum interview, you can expect to receive a decision on your asylum claim within 6 months.
-There are some instances in which your application could be delayed further.
+There are some instances in which your asylum application could be delayed further.
 For example:

 - Verification of your supporting evidence and documents is required